CUASAS/pixel-gantry-control/Gantry/gScript Application/gScript Documentation.md

   - `dest`: Writable location for the result of the subtraction
   - `arg1`: Readable location for the first input to the subtraction
   - `arg2`: Readable location for the second input to the subtraction

+#### `MUL`

+Multiplies the two arguments piecewise and stores the result in `dest`.
+The type of `dest` is copied from `arg1`.

+*Format:* `ADD dest arg1 arg2`

+  - `dest`: Writable location for the result of the multiplication
+  - `arg1`: Readable location for the first input to the multiplication.
+  - `arg2`: Readable location for the second input to the multiplication.

+#### `INVERT`

+Performs an inversion appropriate to the input's type.
+For floats, it return 1/`arg1`.
+For vectors, each element is multiplied by -1.
+For rotations, the sense of the rotation is reversed.
+Integer inversion is not supported.

+*Format:* `INVERT dest arg1`

+  - `dest`: Writable location for the result of the inversion
+  - `arg1`: Readable location for the first input to the inversion.

 #### `INC`